 In addition, the contactless functionality can greatly increase efficiency, as guests will be able to accomplish more on their own, while relying less on hotel staff.
 As many in the hospitality industry have stated, this type of technology will only increase in demand over the coming years, so selecting a property management system that integrates with mobile and contactless providers will be essential to the success of any hotel going forward.

 Want to see how the Jonas Chorum suite of property management solutions can help create the optimal tech stack for your hotel?
-Request a demo today to learn more about our true cloud PMS, integration partners, staff mobility, contactless solutions, and more!
+Request a demo today to learn more about our true cloud PMS software, integration partners, staff mobility, contactless solutions, and more!